andrewdwallo/filament-companies/README.md

 ```shell
 php artisan make:filament-companies-user
 ```
-> You may also create a new user by registering through the application.
+> You may also create a new account by registering through the application.

 In the Laravel Welcome Page, you may:
 * Login